Matthew 8

 [15] And He touched her hand, and the fever left her; and she arose, and ministered to them.

-Comments Matthew 8:15 In Peter’s mother-in-law’s case, the Lord had compassion for Peter because Peter would not be at home to care for her.
+Comments Matthew 8:15 For Peter’s mother-in-law’s case, the Lord had compassion on Peter because Peter would not be at home to care for her.
 The mother-in-law was the one who was taking care of the house.
 The Lord Jesus healed her, and she rose and began to serve them.

 [16] And when evening came, they brought to Him many being possessed with demons, and He cast out the spirits by a word, and healed all those being sick,